It’s a sad but true reality that some people have kids they don’t really want and don’t really care about.

 2. Low self-esteem

-When parents don’t show care, kids often internalise the message that they’re not worthy of love.
-This can lead to a lifelong struggle with self-worth.
-You might constantly crave excessive validation from other people or never feel quite good enough, no matter what you achieve.
+When parents don’t show proper care, kids often internalise the message that they’re just not worthy of love.
+It’s a toxic baseline that can lead to a lifelong struggle with self-worth.
+You might find yourself constantly craving excessive validation from other people, or never feeling quite good enough, no matter how much you achieve.
+You’re essentially trying to fill a bucket that has a hole in the bottom, looking for external proof to replace the internal foundation that should’ve been built when you were little.

 4. Perfectionism

-Some people respond to uncaring parents by trying to be perfect, hoping to finally earn love and approval.
-This can turn into a lifelong pattern of setting impossibly high standards for yourself.
-You might never feel satisfied with your efforts, always pushing for more.
+Some people respond to uncaring parents by trying to be absolutely perfect, hoping that if they’re just “good enough,” they’ll finally earn the love and approval they’ve been starving for.
+This can turn into an exhausting pattern of setting impossibly high standards for yourself.
+You might never feel satisfied with your efforts, always pushing for the next win because you’ve tied your entire value as a human being to your performance rather than just who you are.

 5. Fear of abandonment

-When your parents were emotionally unavailable, you might develop a deep-seated fear of being left behind.
-This can make you clingy in relationships or prone to pushing people away before they can leave you.
-It’s a protective mechanism that often backfires.
+When your parents were emotionally unavailable, you’re often left with a deep-seated fear of being left behind.
+This can manifest in two ways: you either become incredibly clingy in relationships, trying to hold on for dear life, or you push people away before they can get close enough to hurt you.
+It’s a protective mechanism that usually backfires because by trying to avoid the pain of someone leaving, you often end up sabotaging the very connections you’re desperate to keep.

 7. Chronic anxiety